mattbierner/seshet/README.md

                     k(x + y, seshat.update(m, n, 0, x + y)))));
     };

 Now large Fibonacci numbers can be calculated.
-A key ordering function is defined for the key we selected and a new memoization table passed to the first call of `fib`.
+A key ordering function `compareInt` is defined for the keys of the memoization table.
+On the first call of `fib`, a new, empty memoer is created.

     var compareInt = \x, y ->  x - y;